alexspirgel/accordion/README.md

 	* Idea: On height transition end, check the current ending height against the original ending height, if it is different (maybe give a pixel of wiggle room) transition all over again to the new height.
 * Use try catch statements for error catching.
 * Implement commented out options.
+* Figure out solution to unique open item option closing an item above the triggered item causing the current item to shift out of view.